MrGrasss/BlitzGram-InstagramTool/readme.md

 - **Overview:** Generate new Instagram accounts using HQ un-flagged proxies.
 - **Saved Accounts:** Generated accounts are saved into `gen/accounts.txt`.
+- **Saved Sessions:** Generated sessions are saved into `gen/sessions.txt`.
 - **Email Usage:** Currently, free emails are used for account generation.
-HQ mails and numbers will be added later.
+HQ mails and numbers will be added later

 ## Account Functionalities